-Lawrence Wright moved to Houston from Florida's Gulf Coast, in the early eighties, after working in various aspects of the yacht- building industry.
+Lawrence Wright moved to Houston from Florida's Gulf Coast, in the early Eighties, after working in various aspects of the yacht- building industry.

-Through his social circle, an Architect friend introduced him to an associate that was opening a shop, specializing in Architectural models.
+An Architect friend introduced him to an associate that was opening a shop, specializing in Architectural models.

 Lawrence was the first employee and shop manager in the start-up of Maalouf Architectural Models.
 He quickly added plastic fabrication to his skill-set, thanks to the owner, who had learned the craft at the renowned model shop of Architect, I.M.
 Pei in New York City.